AI-Hypercomputer/maxtext/docs/contributing.md

 ### Code Style

-We use the automatice code formatter [Pyink](https://github.com/google/pyink), which is a fork of the [Black](https://github.com/psf/black) formatter with a few different behaviors tailored towards Google internal repository.
+We use the code formatter [Pyink](https://github.com/google/pyink), which is a fork of the [Black](https://github.com/psf/black) formatter with a few different behaviors tailored towards Google internal repository.

 #### Step 1: Install Pyink.